 SC Braga – 3rd position in Primeira Liga (46 points)

 SC Braga is currently the front-runner for the 3rd place position (automatic group stage qualification) however they are the team currently in the worst form.
-New and vastly inexperienced manager Cústodio replaced the outgoing Rúben Amorim when he left for Sporting and since then he has presided over three Primeira Liga games, winning the first before the COVID-19 break.
-Since the return of the Liga however, they have played two, lost two.
-Both defeats coming at the hands of teams outside of the ‘top 7’, firstly losing 3-2 to mid-table Santa Clara before losing again 1-0 at home to now 10th placed Boavista.
+New and vastly inexperienced manager Cústodio replaced the outgoing Rúben Amorim when he left for Sporting.
+Since then, he has presided over three Primeira Liga games, winning the first before the COVID-19 break.
+Since the return of the Liga however, they have played two and lost two.
+Both defeats came at the hands of teams outside of the ‘top 7’, firstly losing 3-2 to mid-table Santa Clara before losing again 1-0 at home to now 10th placed Boavista.
 This comes as quite a contrast to the form they showed under Amorim which propelled them into the European spaces.
-During Amorim’s tenure, Braga played 11 games in the Primeira Liga, won 10 and drawn the other.
+During Amorim’s tenure, Braga played 11 games in the Primeira Liga, won 10 and drew the other.
 Now under Cústodio, Braga simply has to find their form and find it fast or risk slipping away altogether.
-A return to form is made even more difficult given that their fixtures for the remainder of the season are tough to say the least.
+A return to form is made even more difficult given that their fixtures for the remainder of the season are extremely tough.
 Their next 3 fixtures are all teams currently in the top 7.
 Next up is Famalicão (A), followed by Vitória SC (H) and then Rio Ave (A).
-Braga then close the season with a mouth-watering potentially title and Europa League deciding clash with Sérgio Conceição’s FC Porto.
+Braga then closes the season with a mouth-watering potential title and Europa League deciding clash with Sérgio Conceição’s FC Porto.

 Sporting CP – 4th position in Primeira Liga (46 points)

 Sporting CP, the long-time perennial 3rd placed team in Portugal have a fight on their hands this season for this position.
 So far under Amorim, they have played three matches, winning two and drawing the other.
 The performances haven’t been perfect but the main thing for Amorim is that his side is picking up points.